TypeScript

 }>()

-</script>Form helper
+</script>Form Helper

 The form helper accepts a generic type parameter for type-safe form data and error handling.
 This provides autocomplete for form fields and errors, and prevents typos in field names.